One thing I realized while living in Thailand was how important it is to take … Read more

 - Overseas health insurance, plus evacuation and repatriation insurance

-- Four-day TEAN Orientation Program with all meals, excursions, accommodations and transportation in Chiang Mai
+- Three-day TEAN Orientation Program with meals, excursions and transportation in Chiang Mai

 - One-day Orientation with meals, excursions and transportation in Ho Chi Minh City